argeo/argeo-commons/.github/README.md

 Based on the OSGi and JCR standards.
 Enterprise-grade since 2009.

-**The reference for Argeo code is http://git.argeo.org/ ** and this GitHub repository is just a read-only mirror.
+**The reference for Argeo code is http://git.argeo.org/ and this GitHub repository is a read-only mirror.**

 ## Development